 This area supports clients to address the people aspects of mergers & acquisitions, divestments or business restructuring.
 Engagements in this area typically include due diligence, reporting, organisation design, culture, integration, talent mapping, change management and outsourcing.

 What training and development will I receive in my first few years?

-As a graduate in one of our tax practices in Global Mobility, or one of our Total Reward teams you will study for the Association of Tax Technicians (ATT) qualification.
-Once you are ATT examined you will have the option to proceed to the Chartered Tax Adviser (CTA) qualification.
-Depending on their specialisation, some of our graduates in Total Reward may proceed to a study towards a Masters degree in Human Resources.
+As a graduate in one of our Mobility services and Total Reward teams, you will study for the Association of Tax Technicians (ATT) qualification upon joining the firm.
+Once you have passed the ATT exams you will have the option to pursue the Chartered Tax Adviser (CTA) qualification, depending on your specialisation, you may be offered to study towards a Masters degree in Human Resources.